 Who to Call for Water Heater Repairs in Los Angeles?

 We will conduct a full water heater inspection to check burner assembly, inspect/repair the exhaust flue of a gas or electric water heater, and inspect the unit for leaks or corrosion.

-We also make any necessary repairs and replace your old unit with a newer, more efficient water heater, starting with a free estimate.
+We also make any necessary repairs and replace your old unit with a newer, more efficient water heater.